Progressive Retinal Atrophy (PRA-pd) (Persian)

 Additional Details

-Persian cats have a demonstrated form of progressive retinal atrophy (PRA-pd).
+Persian cats have a form of severe progressive retinal atrophy (PRA-pd), also known as Leber's congenital amaurosis (LCA) in humans.
+The condition in cats is caused by a variant (E1:940445C>T) in the aryl-hydrocarbon interacting protein-like 1 (AIPL1) gene.
 The disease is inherited in an autosomal recessive fashion with both sexes being equally affected.
 Onset of photoreceptor loss is around 5 weeks of age with severe loss by 16 weeks of age.
 In affected cats, uncoordinated eye movement is often observed, as well as owner-reported increased eye-shine (tapetal reflectivity) as thinning of the retina progresses.
 Corneal thinning is not observed.
 Cats with one normal and one mutated gene (carriers) have Retinal Pigment Epithelium changes but maintain normal vision without photoreceptor loss.
 Mating between two carrier cats is expected to produce 25% blind kittens.

 Research by Dr. B. Gandolfi in the laboratory of Dr. Leslie Lyons, University of Missouri, identified the mutation associated with PRA-pd.
 Testing for this PRA-pd variant assists owners and breeders in identifying affected and carrier cats.